Technology Entrepreneurship and Innovation in Israel

 - Presentations by distinguished faculty at Tel Aviv University, Adelson School of Entrepreneurship at the IDC, the Tel Aviv Stock Exchange and the Israeli Office of the Chief Scientist.

-Students will stay in standard rooms at hotels and guest houses in Haifa, Tel Aviv, and Jerusalem.
-Many meals will be group meal included in the program fee, but some lunches will be paid by students on their own.
+Students will stay in standard rooms at hotels, guest houses, and hostels in Haifa, Tel Aviv, and Jerusalem.
+Many meals will be group meal included in the program fee, but some lunches and dinners will be paid by students on their own.

 All travel within Israel for program activities is included in the program fee paid to KU, but students will make their own arrangements for travel to and from Israel.

-The Office of Study Abroad will identify a group flight recommendation and students are responsible for making their travel arrangements according to the group plan in early November.
+Study Abroad & Global Engagement will identify a group flight recommendation and students are responsible for making their travel arrangements according to the group plan in early December.

 Introduction to Israel as the “Start-up Nation”; lectures from IDC faculty, corporate guests and Israeli entrepreneurs; visits to IDC MiLab in Herzilya, Trendlines Venture Capital, Pitango Venture Capital, Mintigo, BiomX Therapeutics, Flux Ag Tech, TEVA Pharmaceuticals or other companies; introduction to the history and politics of the Middle East; visits to the beach, Jaffa, Rabin Memorial, and more.